Back to Blog

 If you or someone you know is in immediate danger, call 988 (Suicide and Crisis Lifeline) or go to your nearest emergency room.
 Ketamine therapy is not a crisis intervention and cannot replace immediate emergency care.

 Suicidal ideation is one of the most frightening experiences a person can have.
 The thoughts intrude without warning, distort your perception of reality, and can make death feel like the only logical solution to unbearable suffering.
-And one of the cruelest aspects of this experience is that traditional antidepressants --- the front-line treatment for the depression that often underlies suicidal thinking --- take weeks to work.
+One of the cruelest features of this experience is that standard antidepressants (the front-line medications for the depression often driving the thoughts) take weeks to work.
+For someone in acute crisis, four to six weeks may as well be forever.

 The mechanisms behind ketamine's rapid anti-suicidal effects involve several interconnected processes.

-When to Call 988
+When to call 988

 The 988 Suicide and Crisis Lifeline is available 24 hours a day, 7 days a week.
 Call or text 988 if: